chicagoist/AIT-TR-FullStack/README.md

 [Учебный центр AIT](https://www.ait-tr.de/)

-As with most things in life, there is no single right or wrong way to approach a problem.
+"As with most things in life, there is no single right or wrong way to approach a problem.
 There are usually many ways to tackle the same problem.
 So when attempting to design an OO solu- tion, don’t get hung up in trying to do a perfect design the first time (there will always be room for improvement).
 What you really need to do is brainstorm and let your thought process go